 - 1. The resident is employed 100% by The Ohio State University (OSU) College of Pharmacy with the official title of Clinical Instructor House Staff. - 2.
 The position is effective for one year (12 continuous months) for each PGY1 and PGY2 residency program. - 3.
-A new appointment will be required if the resident's affiliation with the College is extended. - 4.
-The resident will not have any priority status with respect to other or future OSU College of Pharmacy, OSU Wexner Medical Center, University or State of Ohio employment. - 5.
-If the resident is required to continue beyond one year due to prolonged absence or due to other circumstances, the decision to allow continuance must follow respective applicable policies and be made in conjunction with The OSU College of Pharmacy, Human Resources, the Chair of the appropriate Pharmacy Division or the Dean, the RWG, the training site, and the resident. - 6.
+A new appointment will be required if the resident's affiliation with the College is extended. - The resident will not have any priority status with respect to other or future OSU College of Pharmacy, OSU Wexner Medical Center, University or State of Ohio employment. - 5.
+If the resident is required to continue beyond one year due to unforeseen circumstances, policies set by the university will be adhered to and will determine how to proceed.
+Due to the one-year nature of the program, leave may not be able to be granted and the resident may be terminated from the program.
+Under no circumstances will the residency be extended beyond 90 days from the completion of the residency year. - 6.
 This is a full-time commitment and will require full effort to assure completion of the program.
 The resident is not eligible for overtime compensation.
 The minimum time commitment is 40 hours per week.
 Additional effort may be required, depending upon the nature of the residency. - 7.
 OSU will withhold applicable taxes and State Teachers Retirement System (STRS) or Alternative Retirement Plan (ARP) contributions, and also will withhold any payroll deductions authorized by the resident and approved by OSU.
 STRS or ARP cannot be refunded, however it might be able to be rolled over into the resident's next position. - 8.
 The resident has the responsibility for purchasing his/her own personal pharmacy liability insurance at the level of coverage required by their practice site and the college.